Welcome To Nursery September 2021

-- practice writing your child’s name with them, making sure that they hold the pencil correctly
+- Practise writing your child’s name with them, making sure they hold the pencil correctly.

-- point out letters from their name in the environment, "look there is the start of your name on that sign"
+- Pointing out letters in their name in the environment – look, there is the letter at the start of your name!

-- looking out for numbers in the environment, on doors, car registrations, on lamp posts, in the shop etc
+- Looking for numbers in the environment: on doors, car registrations, on lamp posts, in the shop etc.

-- singing nursery rhymes before bed (I will be sending a list home of some of the ones that we will be covering).
+- Singing Nursery Rhymes before bed – I will be sending a list home of some of the ones we are covering at Nursery.